canyilmaz9/javapath/README.md

 Combination formula
 C(n,r) = n! / (r! * (n-r)!)

+## ProgramToCalculateExponents

+Create a program in Java that calculates exponents with the values entered by the user using the "For Loop".

 ## ProgramToFindPowersOf4And5LessThanTheEnteredNumber
 Write a program that prints the powers of 4 and 5 up to the entered number using Java loops.